Kodkollektivet/documents/meetings/meeting-items_2018-12-04.md

 - Yuri
 - Annie

 ## What happened after the last board meeting?
 - Sponsorship Career Day - 5000kr :)
 - Thanks for helping out at Big Data Conference!
 - Team building event was success :)
-- Board photoshoot - done?
+- Board photoshoot - Cris will continue individual shoots
 - Using Jitsi for Screensharing
 - IDEA: Meeting day with all companies!!! --> mingle evening with students and companies!